 Information for Veterans with Myositis

-We have created a helpful listing of Veterans resources to help those living with Myositis get started receiving benefits for which they may qualify.
+We want to take a moment and thank you for your service.
+We have created a helpful listing of resources for Veterans to help those living with myositis get started receiving benefits for which they may qualify.
 This is not a full listing of Veterans services.
 You can visit the Official VA website here for further information.

 The Veterans Administration offers a wide variety of benefits for Veterans.
 These VA benefits include disability, medical treatment, education, training, vocational rehabilitation, employment, home loan guaranty, dependent and survivor benefits, life insurance, and burial benefits.
 The information provided is a guide to help Veterans receive possible health and rehabilitation benefits.